 E. Management Director Resignations upon Termination of Employment.
 The Board has adopted a policy that any Company employee serving as a Director submit an offer of resignation from the Board upon his or her termination of employment.
 The Nominating and Corporate Governance Committee has responsibility for recommending to the Board whether any such offer should be accepted by the Board.

 F. Retirement Age for Directors.
 The Nominating and Corporate Governance Committee will not recommend for re-election a director following his or her 75th birthday.

 H. Director Orientation and Continuing Education.
-Management, working with the Board, will provide an orientation process for new directors and coordinate director continuing education programs.
+Management, working with the Board, will provide an orientation process for new directors, including background material on the Company and its business, and coordinate director continuing education programs.
 The orientation programs are designed to familiarize new directors with the Company’s business, strategies and challenges and to assist new directors in developing and maintaining skills necessary or appropriate for the performance of their responsibilities.
 As appropriate, management shall prepare additional educational sessions for directors on matters relevant to the Company and its business.

 The business and affairs of the Company shall be managed by or under the direction of the Board in accordance with state and other applicable laws and regulations.
 In performing their duties, the primary responsibility of the directors is to exercise their business judgment in the best interests of the Company.
 The Board has developed a number of specific expectations of directors to promote the discharge of this responsibility and the efficient conduct of the Board’s business.